-When you go on a road trip, at what point do you fill the fuel tank - do you wait until you’re below the “E” on your gauge?
-Of course not - but that’s a little like some agents treat the Annual Enrollment Period (AEP) – they fill up, and then coast.
+When you go on a road trip, at what point do you fill the fuel tank?
+Do you wait until you’re below the “E” on your gauge?
+Of course not, but that’s how some agents treat the Annual Enrollment Period (AEP) – they fill up, and then coast.

 Here are some ways to keep the cash coming in year-round.